-- Each prenatal or pregnancy appointment with your helper, doula, bodyworker, friend, or midwife.
+- During each prenatal or pregnancy appointment with your helper, doula, bodyworker, friend, or midwife.

 - In early labor, between contractions

-- Begin any series of Spinning Babies techniques with Rebozo sifting for 2 minutes (til your arms are tired, longer is fine)
+- Begin any series of Spinning Babies recommended techniques with Rebozo Sifting for 2 minutes (til your arms are tired, longer than 2 minutes is fine).

 - Try this twice a day if you are in a time crunch to give baby the room and softness to get themselves repositioned.